 You may also get this in a lesser form when, perhaps tired, you find yourself sighing or yawning repeatedly.
-However, sighing from emotional strain is something else, usually described by Qi Stagnation - see my book, below.
+However, sighing from emotional strain is something else, usually described by Qi Stagnation.

 A more extreme form of this imbalance between Kidney and Lungs occurs when the Kidney Yin cannot nourish the Lungs properly because the Kidneys cannot send up a fine moisturising spray.

 Then you get dryness in the throat and mouth, a dry cough, and sensitivity to dry or hot air.
 This may eventually lead to Heat in the Lungs, causing coughing up of blood.